Pediatric Orthopedic Surgeons treating Fused Toes

 Rehabilitation

-In order to avoid complications including subsequent fractures, lateral instability, and nerve palsies, doctors and surgeons believe that surgery is the best outcome for a cubitus varus deformity.
-Surgeons correct the abnormality by conducting a lateral closed wedge osteotomy.
-Surgeons reduce complications by using the proper stabilization, ideally with a plate and screw.
-The look and placement of the scar as well as the post-correction lateral bump constitute two factors that might influence the aesthetic outcome of the repair and surgeons take these into account when making a choice.
+To avoid problems, including another fracture, lateral instability, and nerve palsies, doctors and surgeons believe that surgery is the best outcome for a cubitus varus deformity.
+Surgeons correct the condition by conducting a lateral closed wedge osteotomy.
+Surgeons reduce problems by using the proper fixation, ideally with a plate and screw.
+The look and placement of the scar, as well as the post-correction lateral bump, constitute two factors that might influence the outcome of the repair, and surgeons take these into account when making a choice.

 Why Choose Medical City Children’s Orthopedics and Spine Specialists

-The very first reason to choose Medical City Children’s Orthopedics and Spine Specialists for your child is because we are experts in children’s health.
+The very first reason to choose Medical City Children’s Orthopedics and Spine Specialists for your child is that we are experts in children’s health.
 There is sometimes a small difference between different elbow injuries.
-Parents want their child treated for the exact cause and we can deliver that treatment.
+Parents want their child treated for the exact cause, and we can deliver that treatment.
 We do it all the time in our ArlingtonDallas, Flower Mound, Frisco, and McKinney, TX offices.
-To obtain the very best diagnosis and treatment, we invite parents to give us a call to make an appointment for their child for any pain coming from their child’s elbows.
+To obtain the very best care and treatment, we invite parents to give us a call to make an appointment for their child for any pain coming from their child’s elbows.

 ____________________